aws-samples/sagemaker-cross-validation-pipeline/README.md

 - **MinimumC, MaximumC** - Hyperparameter ranges for SVM 'c' parameter.
 - **MimimumGamma, MaximumGamma** - Hyperparameter ranges for SVM 'gamma' parameter.

-To update any variables, open the [jupyter notebook](cross_validation_pipeline.ipynb), navigate towards the bottom of the notebook where the pipeline execution is triggered and update the parameters  with the desired values:
+To update any variables, navigate towards the bottom of the notebook where the pipeline execution is triggered and update the parameters with the desired values:

 ```
 execution = pipeline.start(